Spanish word of the week: encoger

 Spanish speakers visualize the action of shrugging your shoulders as making them shrink in some kind of way, so you use encogerse for this action.

 Se limitó a encogerse de hombros.
-He merely shrugged.
+She merely shrugged.

-Ella no entendió nada: volvió a encogerse de hombros sin hablar, y se fue.
-She didn’t understand anything: she shrugged her shoulders again, without speaking, and left.
+Sam no entendió nada: volvió a encogerse de hombros sin hablar, y se fue.
+Sam didn’t understand anything: he shrugged his shoulders again, without speaking, and left.

 Come back next week for another insight into Spanish vocabulary!